 Table 1O-8 provides a summary of Selma's ability to meet the 2023-2031 RHNA of 1,492 units.
 After accounting for planned and approved projects, ADU projections, and capacity on vacant sites, Selma does not have adequate sites to meet its sixth cycle RHNA.
-A shortfall of 556 units for lower-income households, 219 units for moderate income households, and 38 units for above moderate-income households will be accommodated by a rezone by December 31, 2024 (see Program 5).
+A shortfall of 176-556 units for lower-income households, 219 units for moderate income households, and 38 units for above moderate-income households will be accommodated by a rezone by December 31, 2024 (see Program 5). within one year of the adoption of the Housing Element along with a zoning amendment necessary for zoning and land use consistency on Site 82 (155 units).
 This rezone is reflected in Table 10-7.